Eeswaran (soundtrack): Reception

 Reviewing for the soundtrack album for Sify, music critic Siddharth Srinivas gave 3 out of 5, stating "Eeswaran is a nice and effective album from Thaman, who doesn't go long lengths but still makes it an adequately listenable experience on the whole."
-Studio Flicks gave 2.5 out of 5 stating "Eeswaran has all the elements of a successful commercial album."
 Karthik Srinivasan of Milliblog was critical of the film's music, saying "the tunes are way too familiar and the rhythm/beats/music too seems regurgitated" and added that "Velli Nilavae" was the only standout song from the album.

 Logesh Balachandran of India Today wrote "S Thaman's background score has helped the audience connect with some of the emotional sequences in the film.
 Especially songs like Velli Nilavu and the Eeswaran title number add a lot of value to the script."
 In a negative review, Vishal Menon of Film Companion South wrote "Thaman's ear-blasting music makes it almost impossible to listen to the lines of the already auto-tuned singing, and reminds us further of the kind of early 2010s Simbu film that feels even older."

 The song "Mangalyam" emerged as one of the popular Tamil songs in 2021, attributed to its virality in Instagram Reels and YouTube Shorts.